elmtree-askmo/cloudcannon-app/content/learn/computer-science/when-is-the-double-colon-notation-used-in-ipv6-addresses-and-what-is-its-limitation.md

 seo:
   title: QuickTakes | Computer Science
   page_description: >-
-    This content explains the use of double colon notation in IPv6 addresses for simplifying representation by replacing contiguous segments of zeros, and discusses the limitation of using the double colon only once in an address to avoid ambiguity.
+    The double colon notation in IPv6 is used to simplify the representation of addresses by replacing contiguous segments of zeros, but it can only be used once in an address to avoid ambiguity.
   page_keywords: >-
-    IPv6, double colon notation, address representation, zeros compression, hextets, limitations, hexadecimal format
+    IPv6, double colon notation, address representation, hexadecimals, hextets, contiguous zeros, zero compression, limitations, address readability, networking
 author: QuickTakes
 question: >-
     When is the double colon notation used in IPv6 addresses, and what is its limitation?